-- Ability to understand the rudiments of electric machines for modeling and analysis. - Ability to apply generalized machine theory for DC and AC machine modeling. - Ability to apply Reference Frame theory for DC and AC machine modeling and analysis. - Ability to model and analyze any new electric machine. - Ability to use modeling software tools for machine modeling and analysis.
+- Explain the basic concepts of flux linkage, mmf, reluctance self, leakage, magnetizing and mutual inductances. - Appreciate the generalized machine theory for DC and AC machine modeling. - Model and analyze static and rotating Reference Frame theory for DC and AC machines. - Model three phase induction machine and derive the Voltage and torque equation. - Analyze the performance of synchronous machines through dynamic modeling and simulation. - Use modeling software tools for machine modeling and analysis.